 With the tools in this article, you should now have a good idea of where your roof leak is.
 Assess the age of your roof.
 Does it make sense to just replace the whole thing or is it new enough so that if you repair the area of the leak, that the other parts should last for years?
 Have you assessed your personal finances?
 Is the age of the roof such that if one area is fixed, problems can just pop up in other areas?

-Knowledge is power and if you’ve made it to the bottom of this article, you’re well suited to figure out what’s going on with your roof.
+Knowledge is power and if you’ve made it to the bottom of this article, you’re better suited to figure out what’s going on with your roof than someone who can’t trouble themselves to do a little research.
 While this article is not a replacement for having a professional do an inspection, it is a tool.
-A good roof inspection shouldn’t be more than $100 for a 2500 or less square foot home.
+A good roof inspection shouldn’t be more than $200 for a 2500 or less square foot home.
 A professional will use whatever tools are available to him or her to assess a problem.
 They may climb up on your roof, use a drone, a camera with a powerful zoom capability, or just a pair of binoculars.
 The closer up they can see the potential problem, the more likely they will be able to diagnose the problem.